Moroccan architecture: Vernacular Amazigh architecture

+Morocco also hosts local styles of vernacular architecture in the rural the Atlas Mountains and Saharan regions to the south and east, which are associated with predominantly Amazigh (Berber) populations.
+While distinctive, these styles are also intermixed with traditional urban Islamic architectural elements, and differ from region to region.

+Structures in these regions are largely made of rammed earth, mudbrick, rough stone, or a mix of these.
+The most impressive examples are the kasbahs (fortified palaces, also known as tighremt), ksour (fortified villages, also known as igherm), and agadirs (fortified granaries) that dot the countryside.
+These structures vary in their layout, with some possessing more regular rectangular plans and others having irregular plans adapted to the terrain.
+The most important fortified structures are marked by their great height and verticality, with tall walls that taper towards the top and are crowned with triangular or horn-like crenellations.

-The vernacular architecture of predominantly Amazigh (Berber) regions in Morocco, such as the Atlas Mountains and southern oases, is notable for the presence of geometric motifs (called lasserift in Amazigh) used to decorate the exterior of rural kasbahs and other prominent homes.
+This architecture notable for the presence of geometric motifs (called lasserift in Amazigh) used to decorate the exterior of rural kasbahs and other prominent homes.
 These motifs are emblematic of Amazigh architecture and are found in vernacular Amazigh architecture in other parts of North Africa.
 This use of geometric motifs in North African Amazigh architecture is believed to have ancient origins: Henri Terrasse believed they had existed since before the first millennium BC due to their widespread precedents in Asia and elsewhere, while historian Gabriel Camps dates its origins to the presence of Carthaginian culture in the first millennium BC.
 Nonetheless, the art of these decorations have evolved and changed over time.

 The motifs typically consist of a combination of circles, rosettes, hexagons, lozenges, chevrons, chequer-boards, and crosses.
 These structures were built of rammed earth and mudbrick, and so the motifs were traditionally created by building the walls with recesses along their surface or by laying some bricks further back to form recesses.
 Starting in the early 20th century, however, these motifs began to grow more complex and articulated, in part due to the growing links between the oases regions and the urban culture of major cities like Marrakesh.
 Patterns made of broader elements formed by recessed bricks and alcoves were replaced with narrower, finer motifs made of lines that were carved directly into the wall surfaces.
 Salima Naji, a Moroccan architect and author on Berber architecture, notes that these more linear decorations, although more complex, lack the balance and rigorous composition of older motifs.